wisscot/LaoJi/Data Structures/Stack.md

 for parensis () just add a recursion

 [150.
 Evaluate Reverse Polish Notation](https://leetcode.com/problems/evaluate-reverse-polish-notation/)\
-not difficult, but be careful with details
+easy with stack, but be careful with details

 ## Monotonous stack